Khmelnytsky's campaign of 1648: Aftermath

-The 1648 campaign ended in a major victory for the Zaporozhian Cossacks and led to their gains up to the western Galicia.
-Nonetheless, Khmelnytsky still believed in reaching compromise and recognition of his de facto newly established state as part of the triune Commonwealth, which was to include the Crown of the Kingdom of Poland, Grand Duchy of Lithuania and Hetmanate of Ukraine.
+The 1648 campaign ended in a major victory for the Zaporozhian Cossacks and led to them gaining control of all the Ukrainian lands up to western Galicia.
+Nonetheless, Khmelnytsky still believed in reaching compromise and recognition of his de facto newly established state (sometimes called "Ukraine" or "Ruthenia") as part of a triune Commonwealth, which was to include the Crown of the Kingdom of Poland, the Grand Duchy of Lithuania, and the Hetmanate of Ukraine.

 On 2 January 1649, Bohdan Khmelnytsky entered Kyiv.
 He was greeted as the "Moses, the savior, deliverer and liberator of the Rus' people from the slavery of the Lyaks [Poles]... the most enlightened ruler of princely Rus'".
 Bohdan Khmelnytsky was nicknamed "The Whip of God" (also called "The Scourge of God") by the Poles.
 This nickname was previously given to Attila of the Huns who were known for bringing terror to the Western and Eastern Roman Empires, also known to have ruled over the territory of present-day Ukraine.
 The Khmelnytsky Uprising of 1648 became known as one of the largest and most successful revolts of the 17th century, which led to formation of the Cossack Hetmanate and allowed it to become a major player in European affairs during the 1650s.